6 Ways Big Data Analysis Impacts Enterprise Decision Making

-Over the past decade, Big data has created a lot of buzz in the corporate industry.
+Over the past decade, Big data along with Artificial Intelligence has created a lot of buzz in the corporate industry.
 With the ever-increasing use of electronic devices, tremendous growth in computerization, and massive technological evolution, there is a major improvement in information availability.
 It leads to the generation of enormous amounts of digital data at the organizational level on a daily basis.

 It is very clear that today information is the most important factor that influences the decision-making process.
 There is a huge amount of data available for companies but in the raw form.
 In order to extract structured and valuable information, these huge data sets need to be thoroughly analyzed.
 The correct analysis of data sets aware organizations about their product quality; whether there is a need to bring efficiency in the operational process or any improvement required in customer services.